Songkran (Thailand): Dates

 A solar year lasts 292,207 kammaja or 365.25875 days every year.
-However, a Gregorian year lasts, on average, 292194 kammaja.
-The difference of 13 kammaja (23 minutes, 24 seconds) accumulates every year, causing the shift of Songkran towards the end of the calendar year.
-In 1600, 1700, 1800, 1900 and 2000, Maha Songkran was on 7 April 9 April, 10 April 12 and 13 April respectively.
+A Gregorian year lasts, on average, 292194 kammaja.
+The difference of 13 kammaja (23 minutes, 24 seconds) accumulates every year, causing the shift of Songkran toward the end of the calendar year.
+In 1600, 1700, 1800, 1900 and 2000, Maha Songkran was on 7 April, 9 April, 10 April, 12 April, and 13 April, respectively.

 Nowadays the royal palace has ceased to issue the Prakat Songkran, replacing it with a small calendar booklet given to the public on New Year's Day.
 Government Savings Bank still prints a one-page lunisolar calendar, which is different from the multiple-page solar calendar commonly seen.
 The calendar features the image of Nang Songkran with her vehicle and subordinates, led by a Chinese zodiac animal holding a flag with Thai script for that zodiac.
-It also contains a piece of comprehensive information on the correct Songkran day and religious days.
+It also contains comprehensive information on the correct Songkran day and religious days.
 Some astrologers, especially in northern Thailand, still issue their own Songkran notification containing predictions and other information.
-In 2013, the Chiang Mai Provincial Council decided to defy the government-set holiday by rescheduling the ceremony according to the correct calculation.
+In 2013, the Chiang Mai Provincial Council defied the government-set holiday by rescheduling the ceremony according to the correct calculation.

-The following table lists the start and end dates of Songkran festival obtained from the formulae discussed above.
+The following table lists the start and end dates of Songkran festival obtained from the formulae above.
 The Chinese zodiac for each year is also given since it is also used in Thai astrology.
-However, the Chinese zodiac in Chinese astrology changes on Lichun, just before the Chinese New Year, in February, while Thai astrology uses the first day of fifth lunar month (roughly the new moon in late–March to early–April).
-Before the cut off date, astrologer uses the zodiac of the last year.
+But the Chinese zodiac changes on Lichun, just before the Chinese New Year, in February, while Thai astrology uses the first day of fifth lunar month (roughly the new moon in late–March to early–April).
+Before the cutoff date, astrologers use the zodiac of the last year.